Kevin-Beck/TripReports/Pitt-DC-Solo-1Day/DetailedGuide.md

 When the bananas ran out I switched to other foods.
 But would have liked to have stuck with that rotation.
 The GU was amazing but I saved it for much later when I didnt feel like chewing.

+Another thing to keep in mind is the difficulty to eat while riding.
+You need to be eating a lot, and you'll also be sucking wind pretty good.
+I mentioned the crackers, but even the granola bars got crumbly which made it a challenge to not drop pieces.
+Whatever food you're taking, try smashing them up in your hands for a while then try to eat them.
+Thats what it will be like when you get it out of your bag 14 hours in.
+Also figure out how you're going to store it on the bike in a way thats easy to access.
+I'd recommend absolutely stuffing your jersey pockets full.
+I think a frame bag would also work well but I dont have experience with that.
+I put 4+ snacks in each of my 3 jersey pockets, this would last me 4-6 hours.
+Also keep in mind that you'll want a pocket for trash, so try to empty out a pocket first so you can start stuffing trash into it.
+Then when you hit a water stop you can dump your trash, refill food if needed and get back to it.

 In retrospect I would have done twice as many kind bars and crackers 6 more GU and cut the protein and brownies.
 It would have been nice to have more bananas but they're hard to carry and pack.
 Also more scratch would have been nice, I didnt like the Nuuns I took when I got to that point.
 I also should have made little bags of the pineapple and the bananas.
 I only had one big bag which meant I could only have them during stops.

 I think my carb limit is about 100g of carbs / hour.
 But I only averaged like 60g of carbs / hour for the whole trip.

 I also forced fluids the entire time.
 The only way I knew I was hydrating properly was if I was peeing.
 My strategy was "Do I have to pee? no -> drink gulp of water, yes -> drink sips of water."
 Then I held my pee as long as I could to avoid unneeded stops (at least at the beginning when I wasnt constantly stopping).

 Another thing to note is I hit breakfast pretty hard, I had 3 eggs, 3 pieces of toast, a monster of a PB&J and as much gatorade as I could chug.
 I wanted to be bursting with sugar at the start.
+I would have tried to do a double breakfast if I was going for it again.
+Wake up, breakfast, get ready, 2nd breakfast.
 More on this in the execution section.

 At my only stop I ate a rice crispy treat and 3 chicken wraps.
 I then picked up 2 Monster Maxx cans.
 I drank 1, but I shoud have picked up more cans because this ended up being basically the end of my caffeine, which was rough.